Pampas Grande: Ecology

 Pampas Grande presents ecological formations of estepa, montano and páramo very humid sub-alpine, sub-humid mountains and puna.
 The sub-humid mountains have a sub-humid and cold climate and present a very rugged terrain, the current use of which is semi-intensive agriculture, mainly rainfed, with these characteristics being present in the upper part of the Chorrillos hamlet and the town of Pampas Grande.
 The sector of use of puna or paramo, presents a humid and frigid climate with poor vegetation that serves as grazing for sheep and cattle.
 This area is located mainly in the entire extension of the Matara hamlet and upper parts of the Quebradas Pacchac and Chorrillos basins.

-Flora
+Florencio

 The flora is largely dominated by the native species Eucalyptus and Swiss pine (Pinus cembra).
 The first is located in a large percentage of the district territory below 3600 m.a.s.l, due to its intensive afforestation in the late 1980s.
 The second is above 3600 m.a.s.l.
 They share the habitat with the native Andean vegetation, such as the quenual, the tara, the quishuar, the molle, the ichu, and an abundant number of aromatic plants such as the cedar and the muña, among others.